 You can also use the null distribution to compute a p value for an observed statistic.
-The p value is estimated as the proportion of statistics in the simulation that exceed the observed value.
+The p value is estimated as the proportion of statistics in the simulation that exceeds the observed value.
 For example, if you observe data that has a D statistic of 0.28, the estimated p value is obtained by the following statements:

 Dobs = 0.28; /* hypothetical observed statistic */ pValue = sum(D >= Dobs) / nrow(D); /* proportion of distribution values that exceed D0 */ print Dobs pValue;

 This same technique works for any sample size, N, although most tables critical values only for all N ≤ 30.
 For N > 35, you can use the following asymptotic formulas, developed by Smirnov (1948), which depend only on α:

 The Kolmogorov D statistic does not depend on the reference distribution